 Sherlyn Franklin Goo, M. Ed.

 Ms. Sherlyn Franklin Goo is one of three founding members of INPEACE and the second vice president of the board of directors.
-Ms. Goo saw the need for a Native Hawaiian, community-based educational nonprofit agency to improve the quality of life for the indigenous peoples of Hawaiʻi.
+Ms. Goo saw the need for a community-based educational nonprofit agency to improve the quality of life for the indigenous peoples of Hawaiʻi.
 Ms. Goo holds a bachelor’s degree from the University of California and a master’s degree in educational administration from the University of Hawaiʻi at Mānoa.
-For more than twenty years, Ms. Goo worked at Kamehameha Schools in several capacities, including principal of Kamehameha Elementary School, assistant to the president, federal relations officer, and director of the Early Education Division.
+For more than twenty years, Ms. Goo worked at Kamehameha Schools in several capacities, including principal of Kamehameha Elementary School, assistant to the president, federal relations officer, and a director of the Early Education Division.
 She is a Native Hawaiian who has lived the majority of her life on Oʻahu.